nus-cs1010/2324-s1/docs/27-stdio.md

 ## fgets

-`fgets` is a better alternative to `scanf` for reading inputs (Note: this is what CS1010 library use internally).  `fgets` takes three parameters, a pointer to a string (or buffer), the size of the buffer, and the input to read from (which can be a file, a network socket, or in our case, most of the time `stdin`).
+`fgets` is a better alternative to `scanf` for reading inputs (Note: this is what CS1010 library uses internally).  `fgets` takes three parameters, a pointer to a string (or buffer), the size of the buffer, and the input to read from (which can be a file, a network socket, or in our case, most of the time `stdin`).

 The advantage of `fgets` is that it never overflows the buffer (it knows the size).
-Once we read the input, we can use functions such as `strtol` or `strtod` to convert the strings to `long` or `double`.
+Once we read the input, we can use functions such as `strtol` or `strtod` to convert the strings into `long` or `double`.

 ### Avoid atol or atof

-Instead of `strtol` or `strtof`, some old school textbooks might show you that you can convert a string to a `long` or a `double` using `atol` or `atof`.
+Instead of `strtol` or `strtof, some old-school textbooks might show you that you can convert a string to a `long` or a `double` using `atol` or `atof`.
 You should avoid these two functions (even the man pages of `atof` says so!).
 They do not provide any mechanism for error checking if the string is not a valid integer or if the input is out of range of the type.

 You can read [the source code for the CS1010 library](https://github.com/nus-cs1010-1819-s1/libcs1010) to see how it uses `fgets`, `strtol` and related functions to parse numbers and strings from the standard inputs.